MICROBIOME DATA ANALYSIS

 Advances in high-throughput sequencing technologies have enabled the study of the human microbiome, which is the collection of microorganisms that live in and on the human body.
 The microbiome is a key component of human health and disease; many recent works have shown that the microbiome is associated with a wide range of diseases and conditions, including obesity, diabetes, and cancer.

-Microbiome data features many important features that need to be accounted for:
+Microbiome data features many important characteristics that need to be accounted for:

 • High dimensionality: the number of features (taxa) is generally much larger than the number of samples.